ShaileshRawat1403/sans_serif_sentiments/index.md

 - **Join the discussion** to share ideas and best practices

 Thank you for making this resource more reliable and accessible for everyone.

+---

+### Backstory

+Curious why this project exists in the first place?
+Read the satirical-but-true origin story in the [README file →](./README.md)